 Skip to main content

-Online UX Concentration Within the BA in Graphic Design & Media Arts program
+User Experience Design Online Degree Concentration Within the BA in Graphic Design and Media Arts program

 Adaecus Brooks, who earned his online bachelor's in graphic design and media arts from SNHU in 2024, wearing his cap and gown and holding a Maryland pennant.